List of 40 Famous Forests in India to visit

 Things To Do In Namdapha National Park

 Visitors here can usually tour the park in two ways: Elephant safari or trekking.
-Both have their separate fixed routes but are entertaining nonetheless.
+Both have their separate fixed routes, but are entertaining nonetheless.
 Boating is also an activity available here.
-Lastly, you can visit Miao Museum and Zoological Park for more knowledge about the area.
+Lastly, you can visit the Miao Museum and the Zoological Park to learn more about the area.

 A landscape of Namdapha National Park